K Street (Washington, D.C.): Current

 K Street provides a major east–west thoroughfare for traffic through Washington, primarily from Mount Vernon Square to Whitehurst Freeway.
 The street continues through Georgetown under the Whitehurst Freeway; however most westbound traffic exits to the freeway.
 A portion of the street travels in a tunnel underneath Washington Circle, allowing through traffic to avoid the circle.
 Portions of the street are divided into both "local" (or service) lanes and "express" lanes in both directions.

 Proposed

 The Washington Metropolitan Area Transit Authority has been studying the conversion of K Street into part of a proposed busway.
 The route would begin at Georgetown University, cross downtown Washington on K Street, switch to Massachusetts Avenue at Mount Vernon Square, and end at Washington Union Station.
-The DC Circulator provides service along most of the proposed route, although it must share the right of way with other vehicles.
+The DC Circulator provided service along most of the proposed route before its phaseout on January 1, 2025, although it shared the right of way with other vehicles.

 A streetcar line spanning from 26th Street NW to the H Street line's terminus at Union Station is planned as the next phase of DC's streetcar expansion.

 A proposal announced on April 7, 2022, would redesign K Street between 12th and 21st Streets, N.W.
 The proposal would remove the service lanes in favor of dedicated bus and bicycle lanes.
 Under the proposal, construction would begin in the spring of 2023.